nv-legate/legate.core/docs/legate/core/source/api/allocation.rst

 back an ``InlineMappedAllocation`` object, which is a thin wrapper around the allocation.
 Since the runtime needs to keep track of lifetimes of Python objects using the allocation, the wrapper reveals the allocation to a callback and not directly.
-Doing this way allows the runtime to capture the object constructed from the allocation and tie their lifetimes.
+Doing it this way allows the runtime to capture the object constructed from the allocation and tie their lifetimes.